 Product- and consumer-oriented organizations

 Although the tenets of Agile were initially designed to optimize projects that result in tangible deliverables rather than services, the method can be successfully applied to the development and marketing of any product or service, either internally or externally focused.
 At the core of the Agile method is a concern to meet project needs, resulting in an emphasis on client involvement and feedback.
 The Scrum — by far the most widespread form of Agile methodology — and Extreme Programming (XP) frameworks rely on “User Stories” that depict requirements from the perspective of the end user of the product or service, providing insight into actual real expectations of real-life consumers.

 Furthermore, each of the iterations that make up the development process concludes with a review meeting designed to run the work done by the customer or Product Owner (that is, the one who knows what the end result should look like).
 Since the client (or acting client) gets to inspect and test the deliverables during the development process, requests for changes and improvements can be collected and integrated earlier, resulting in better and fitter products or services.

-Another objective of Agile methods is to accelerate development and time-to-market, thereby helping consumer-oriented businesses address changing market needs in a timely manner.
+Another objective of the methods is to accelerate development and time-to-market, thereby helping consumer-oriented businesses address changing market needs in a timely manner.

 Organizations navigating complexity and disruption

-Beyond the realm of software or product/service development, Agile proves highly effective as a methodology for organizational change and transformation or response to market disruption.
+Beyond the realm of software or product/service development, it proves highly effective as a methodology for organizational change and transformation or response to market disruption.

-As a matter of fact, the ability to leverage Agile methods and principles is said to have tremendously helped businesses to weather the COVID-19-related crisis.
-From strategic and business planning adjustments in order to meet changed market conditions to supply chain stabilization and to resource reshuffling, applying Agile has proved instrumental in helping firms pivot in response to extreme disruption.
+As a matter of fact, using Agile principles may have tremendously helped businesses weather the COVID-19-related crisis.
+From strategic and business planning adjustments in order to meet changing market conditions to supply chain stabilization and to resource reshuffling, applying it has proved instrumental in helping firms pivot in response to extreme disruption.